-The stopping times, ship headings and distances recorded on trials, together with the results of trials to determine the ability of ships having multiple propulsion/steering arrangements to navigate and manoeuvre with one or more of these devices inoperative, shall be available on board for the use of the master or designated personnel.
+The stopping times, ship headings and distances recorded on trials, together with the results of trials to determine the ability of ships having multiple propulsion/steering arrangements to navigate and manoeuvre with one or more.

-- 7.2.8 Sealing boxes of a type approved by the Register shall be installed to prevent sea water from gaining access to internal parts of the AMSS.
-For the main and for the dynamic positioning AMSS such sealing arrangement shall contain at least two separate, closely effective sealing elements. - 7.2.9 An easy access shall be provided to component parts of the AMSS to allow their maintenance within the scope stipulated by the Service Manual. - 7.2.10 Where the design of the main AMSS does not insure against free rotation of the propeller and shafting in case of failure of the prime mover, provision shall be made for a braking device in accordance with the requirements of 5.7.
+7.2.8 Sealing boxes of a type approved by the Register shall be installed to prevent sea water from gaining access to internal parts of the AMSS.
+For the main and for the dynamic positioning AMSS such sealing arrangement shall contain at least two separate, closely effective sealing elements.

+- 7.2.9 An easy access shall be provided to component parts of the AMSS to allow their maintenance within the scope stipulated by the Service Manual. - 7.2.10 Where the design of the main AMSS does not insure against free rotation of the propeller and shafting in case of failure of the prime mover, provision shall be made for a braking device in accordance with the requirements of 5.8 (refer also to 17.3.4, Part XI "Electrical Equipment").